 A dietitian may also be known by the following names: registered dietitian (RD), nutritionist, registered dietitian nutritionist (RDN), nutrition counselor, and dietetic counselor.

-There are 44632 specialists practicing Dietetics in the United States with an overall average rating of 4.4 stars.
-There are 1005 hospitals in the United States with affiliated Dietetics specialists, including Boston Children's Hospital, University Of Vermont Medical Center and NYU Langone Hospital—Long Island.
+There are 44999 specialists practicing Dietetics in the United States with an overall average rating of 4.4 stars.
+There are 1030 hospitals in the United States with affiliated Dietetics specialists, including Boston Children's Hospital, NewYork-Presbyterian/Weill Cornell Medical Center and University Of Vermont Medical Center.